opensearch-project/documentation-website/_benchmark/configuring-benchmark.md

 ## Logging

 Logs from OpenSearch Benchmark can be configured in the `~/.benchmark/logging.json` file.
-For more information on how to format the log file, see the following Python documentation:
+For more information about how to format the log file, see the following Python documentation:

 - For general tips and tricks, use the [Python logging cookbook](https://docs.python.org/3/howto/logging-cookbook.html).
 - For the file format, see the Python [logging configuration schema](https://docs.python.org/3/library/logging.config.html#logging-config-dictschema).